omgitsads/mcp-go-session-example/README.md

 This project demonstrates how to build a Model Context Protocol (MCP) server using the [modelcontextprotocol/go-sdk](https://github.com/modelcontextprotocol/go-sdk) with session storage capabilities from the `sessions` branch in the [omgitsads/go-sdk](https://github.com/omgitsads/go-sdk) fork.

+> ![IMPORTANT]
+> This was mostly done with Claude Code to speed things up and probably shouldn't be used anywhere near production.

 ## Overview

 The main objective of this project is to showcase the enhanced session management features that allow for: